Description of the HTTP API

 login

-Action: Authenticate the client based on the specified user name and password and authorize the client to use the HTTP API commands.
+Action: Authorize the client based on the specified user name and password to further use the HTTP API.
 If the authentication is successful, an SCS cookie will be returned.

 URI: /api/10.2/login